-The complete rules can be found in edition 1 of IEC 61850-7-1 - these
+The complete rules can be found in edition 1 of IEC 61850-7-1 - these rules will be refined in edition 2 which will be published as International Standard later in 2010.

 The current rules (edition 1) allow to define any extension needed for the Wind Power application in the US.